Kevin Gallen's first senior QPR goal - History

 Sheffield Wednesday 1 QPR 0, Saturday October 22, 2016, Championship

-Gary Hooper made the most of a shot mishit in his direction by David Jones just before half time to bang in the only goal of the game when these sides met at Hillsborough in October.
+Gary Hooper made the most of a shot mishit in his direction by David Jones just before half time to bang in the only goal of the game when these sides met at Hillsborough in October that season.
 QPR were probably worth a point, with Wednesday’s young stand in goalkeeper Cameron Dawson enduring a nervous afternoon.
 He saved twice from Tjaronn Chery from long range in the first half, the first after he’d miscued a clearance straight to him, and was twice grateful to defenders clearing off the line in the second.
 When Chery rounded him in stoppage time a point looked to be Rangers’ but, again, Wednesday massed up on the goal line.